Income tax Dates

 You need to supply your sports club’s IRD number to the financial institution or they will tax you at a higher tax rate.
 When you fill out your tax return you can claim the RWT that was deducted from your interest as a credit to reduce the tax you have to pay.

-If you have a full exemption from income tax you’ll usually be eligible for an RWT exemption.
+If you have a full exemption from income tax, you’ll be eligible for an RWT exemption.